zubairjammu/ZubairGPT---ChatGPT-For-students/README.md

 My Day starts at [Start time ]
 My Day ends at [End time].
 My daily tasks are  [Enter your task lists]

+## 4. Study at Home planner

+Hello, chatGPT.
+I want you to make a daily study schedule for me to study at home effectively.
+I have subjects whose names i am providing.
+Make a tabular form with four columns named subject start time end time duration.. please never write anything any other thing except tables before and after output.
+Also do not write Note at the end. give priority to tough scince subjects and more time. easy subjects must be in a separate shift. please start your output with a title with a markdown heading .make a separate table for each shift. leave the subjects which are not covered in a shift. each subject should be covered.
+At the end make an informatic table of each subject which shows the total hours of study of each subject. here you go.

+Shift 1  Start time [  ] End time [  ].
+Shift 2  Start time [  ] End time [  ].
+Shift 3  Start time [  ] End time [ ].
+My subjects [ Subjects ]